 In September 2008 it was identified that proposed exploration activities by AngloGold Ashanti Australia Ltd (AGAA) in the Great Victoria Desert may impact two matters of national environmental significance as listed in the Federal Environment Protection and Biodiversity Conservation Act 1999 (EPBC Act), these being (i) Listed Threatened Species and Ecological Communities and (ii) Listed Migratory Species.
-The proposed exploration activities (EPBC Referral Area) were referred in September 2008 to the Federal Department of Sustainability, Environment, Water, Population and Communities (DSEWPaC) (now Department of Climate Change, Energy, the Environment and Water (DCCEEW)).
-DSEWPaC determined the proposed activities to be a "Controlled Action" requiring Federal assessment via an instrument to be determined at a later date, depending on the status of the proposed activities under State Legislation.
+The proposed exploration activities (EPBC Referral Area) were referred to the Federal Department of Sustainability, Environment, Water, Population and Communities (DSEWPaC), now Department of Agriculture, Water and the Environment (DAWE), in September 2008.
+DSEWPaC determined the proposed activities to be a "Controlled Action" requiring Federal assessment via an instrument to be determined at a later date and depending on the status of the proposed activities under State Legislation.

 In February 2010 the proposed activities were referred to the State Environmental Protection Authority (EPA) under Section 38 of the Environmental Protection Act 1986 to enable a level of assessment to be determined.
-The EPA set a level of assessment of "Not Assessed - Public Advice Given" with the recommendation that a Conservation and Environmental Management Plan (CEMP) be developed in consultation with then Western Australian Department of Environment and Conservation (DEC), now Department of Water and Environmental Regulation (DWER).
+The EPA set a level of assessment of "Not Assessed - Public Advice Given" with the recommendation that a Conservation and Environmental Management Plan (CEMP) be developed in consultation with then Western Australian Department of Environment and Conservation (DEC), now Department of Biodiversity, Conservation and Attractions (DBCA).

 A CEMP was prepared for the proposed exploration activities in consultation with the DEC Environmental Management Branch.
 The plan identified the existing environmental values, potential impacts from the proposed exploration activities and the management and mitigation of those potential impacts.
 The CEMP, dated 17 December 2010, was approved by DSEWPaC and DEC in January 2011.
-On the 27th of October 2011 approval was granted to AGAA to begin exploration activities within the EPBC referral area subject to several conditions.
+On the 27th of October 2011 approval was granted to AGAA to begin exploration activities within the EPBC referral area subject to a number of conditions.